 All in all, 57% of students believe that having access to old academic materials is fair [Survey Page 5 Question 7].
 Furthermore, it is perhaps not surprising, then, that most CMU undergraduates cannot correctly identify what university policy is toward possessing old materials of any kind.
 According to the article in The Tartan that we cited as part of the basis for our initial interest in this research topic, the Director of Student Life was quoted as saying that the usage of old academic materials is completely legitimate unless a professor explicitly states otherwise regarding sharing materials with other students, etc ["Stockpiles stir concern" p.
 1].
-We designated this as our "correct" response to the survey question.
 When asked what the official university policy is on the usage of old materials given a range of plausible choices, our survey shows that over 73% of CMU students will either reply incorrectly or do not know.

 Our results show a significant desire by undergraduates to have access to more academic materials.
 When asked who should ideally have access to old academic archives (assuming that they exist) [Survey Page 5 Question 8], 54% of students replied that everyone should have access as opposed to just 22% who did not think that anyone should have access.
 Finally, we have strong evidence of support for the creation of an officially sanctioned campus-wide academic archive that would be maintained by professors.
-86% of students support the idea of such an academic archive [Survey Page 5

-Question 10] and 72.7% believe they would benefit from one [Survey Page 5 Question 11], which are strong results even when adjusted by our margin of error.
-Our group believes that these specific results show a true longing by students for more old academic materials to work with while taking classes at Carnegie Mellon.
+86% of students support the idea of such an academic archive [Survey Page 5 Question 10] and 72.7% believe they would benefit from one [Survey Page 5 Question 11], which are strong results even when adjusted by our margin of error.Our group believes that these specific results show a true longing by students for more old academic materials to work with while taking classes at Carnegie Mellon.

-Although these general results demonstrate a low student awareness of official policies, surprising student attitudes and perceptions of what is fair, and strong support of a campus-wide academic archive among other conclusions, it is clear that further examination of our research questions in closer detail should be performed because our overall conclusions have not yet been tested against clear subgroups such as class level or Greek membership.
-The results of our further analyses are in the next section.
+Although these general results demonstrate a low student awareness of official policies, surprising student attitudes and perceptions of what is fair, and strong support of a campus-wide academic archive among other conclusions, it is clear that further examination of our research questions in closer detail should be performed, and the results are in the next section.

-3.3 Statistical Analyses
+3.3: Statistical analyses